-The 22 Common Spiders Found in Kansas!
+The 20 Most Common SPIDERS in Kansas!
 (ID Guide)

-Today, you are going to learn about 22 spiders that live in Kansas.
+Today, you will learn about the most common spiders that live in Kansas.

 Wolf Spider Range Map

 Interestingly, wolf spiders do not make webs to catch their prey.
 Instead, they wait for an insect to walk by and then chase it down!
 Likewise, some species will make a burrow and then wait inside for dinner to walk by.

 When it comes to arachnids, wolf spiders have incredible eyesight.
 They also have retroreflective tissue in their eyes, which produces a glow if you flash light at their faces.

 Wolf spiders will bite if provoked, but their venom is not dangerous to humans.
 Bite symptoms are minimal and may cause itching, swelling, and mild pain.

 - Cephalothorax (head) and abdomen are different shades of brown.

 - Less than a 1/2-inch (12.7 mm) body, 2-inch (51 mm) long legs, and the body is the shape of a peanut.

 - Some species have 8 eyes, while others only have 6 eyes.